-Recognized for her dramatic commitment and commanding stage presence, Mezzo-Soprano Chelsea Melamed is quickly making a name for herself as a classical vocalist to watch.
-Her voice has been described as "Glorious" by the Santa Barbara Independent, and as being:
+Recognized for her commanding stage presence and silvery tone, Mezzo-Soprano Chelsea Melamed is quickly making a name for herself as a classical vocalist to watch.
+Melamed has been described as being:

 "as delightful as one hopes for Cherubino...Her first-act aria captured the breathless perfection of Mozart's portrayal of adolescent emotions."